terraform-industry/machine-shop-tutorials/docs/band_saw/horizontal_vs_vertical.md

 - Compromises in both
 - More to break

-**Reality**: Smaller como-saws are fine for home or small hobby shops, but production shops need dedicated industrial machines.
+**Reality**: Smaller combo-saws are fine for home or small hobby shops, but production shops need dedicated industrial machines.

 ## Setup Differences